solyarisoftware/dialogs/README.md

 # (( dialogs ))
-A dialog system framework for instant messaging services.
+A dialog system framework for instant messaging services.<br>

-Conversations as a compositions of finite-state machine, to delivery business application on tect/speech-based chat bots.
+Conversations as a compositions of finite-state machine-based dialogs, to delivery business application through text/speech chat bots.

 ## Introduction / Motivation